-Ms. Weymouth, age 48, is former Publisher and Chief Executive Officer of The Washington Post.
+Ms. Weymouth, age 49, is former Publisher and Chief Executive Officer of The Washington Post.
 She was CEO and Publisher from February 2008 to October 2014.
 Ms. Weymouth became a Director of the Company in September 2010, and she currently serves on the Finance Committee of the Board.
 She joined The Washington Post in 1996 as Assistant General Counsel and held various positions within that organization over 18 years.
 Ms. Weymouth held several positions within the Post's advertising department, including Director of the department's jobs unit, Director of Advertising Sales and Vice President of Advertising.
 She also served as Associate Counsel of Washingtonpost.Newsweek Interactive, then the online publishing subsidiary of The Washington Post Company.
-She serves as a Trustee of the Philip L. Graham Fund and of The Field School and is a Director of The Economic Club of Washington, D.C.
-Ms. Weymouth is a niece of the Chairman of the Board and Chief Executive Officer of the Company, Mr. Graham.
+She is a Director of Cable One, Inc. (Cable ONE).
+She serves as a Trustee of the Philip L. Graham Fund and of The Field School and is a Trustee of The Economic Club of Washington, D.C.
+Ms. Weymouth is a niece of the Chairman of the Board of the Company, Mr. Graham.